stefaneidelloth/treezjs/doc/components/comboBox/enumComboBox.md

 The label text that is shown before the combo box as a string.

+## HTML String Attributes

 ### options

-The enum class that provides the available options that can be selected.
+The predefined options that can be selected, separated by comma, e.g. 'firstValue,secondValue'

-## HTML String Attributes

 ### value